Outpatients Department

 Who can I bring with me to my appointment?

-There is limited seating so please bring along only one support person (for example, a family member, friend, or carer) with you.
+We have limited seating in our waiting areas, we recommend bringing only one support person (for example, a family member, friend, or carer) with you.

 Can I eat and take my medicines before my appointment?